Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Spatial extremes

+\textbf{Application}.
 We now analyze temperature data around Melbourne, Australia, collected at $90$ stations on a $0.15$ degree (approximately $13$ kilometer) grid in a $9$ by $10$ formation, over the extended summer period from August to April between $1961$ and $2010$.
-Running the command \code{data(heat, package = "ExtremalDep")} loads several important datasets in \pkg{R}.
+Running the command \code{data(heat, package = "ExtremalDep")} loads several datasets in \pkg{R}.
 The objects \code{locgrid}, \code{scalegrid} and \code{shapegrid} are matrices of the marginal GEV parameters estimated over the grid using unconstrained location and scale while the shape parameter is defined as a linear function of eastings and northings in $100$ kilometer units.
-The code chunk on line 24-59 of listing~\ref{lst:sec3} uses the \pkg{terra} package \citep{Hijmans2024} to provide graphical illustrations of these objects.
+Below, the \pkg{terra} package \citep{Hijmans2024} is leveraged to provide graphical illustrations of these objects.